chetan6780/Complete-Preparation/SDE-SHEET/DAY_3/4_majorityElementN3.md

 -   **TC:O(N)**
 -   **SC:O(1)**
--   The intuition and method is same as `majority element` problem but here we maintain 2 cnt variables and 2 candidate because in the question it is given that at most 2 majority element will be present or there may be no element present.
+-   The intuition and method is same as `majority element` problem but here we maintain 2 cnt variables and 2 candidate because mathematically we cant have more than 2 elements whose count is >N/3.

 ```cpp
 class Solution {